visipedia/inat_comp/2021/README_raw.md

 ```

 ### Annotation Format Notes:
-  * It is possible for the `latitude`, `longitude`, and `location_uncertainty` fields to be `nan` when the values were missing from the respective iNaturalist observation.
+  * It is possible for the `latitude`, `longitude`, and `location_uncertainty` fields to be `null` when the values were missing from the respective iNaturalist observation (due to the location being private or the species being sensitive).
+  * `location_uncertainty` is measured in meters, and may contain bogus values such as `-80` and `106807033`.
+We decided to provide the raw values that we obtained from iNaturalist instead of sanitized values.
   * The `test.json` file does not have the `annotations` field.
 You can only evaluate on the test set by uploading your submission to the Kaggle competition.

 ## Submission Format